mslonina/Mechanic/INSTALL.md

 Gentoo users
 ------------

-There is a mechanic-overlay prepared for Gentoo/Gentoo prefix users, see [mechanic overlay](http://github.com/mslonina/mechanic-overlay).
+There is a `mechanic-overlay` prepared for Gentoo/Gentoo Prefix users, see [mechanic overlay](http://github.com/mslonina/mechanic-overlay).
 This is the preferred way of installing the Mechanic and its dependencies.
 After you install the overlay, you may use: